Skip to main content

 Meniscus Tear

 You have two menisci in each knee.
 The meniscus is a crescent-shaped cushion between your shin bone (tibia) and thigh bone (femur).
-It absorbs shock and stabilizes your joint.
+It absorbs shock and stabilizes your joints.
 Any injury to the meniscus can result in the inability to knee movement.

 ACL Tear